-- Plenty of Promos: Not only does PointsBet have a welcome offer that gives bettors up to a $2,000 second chance free bet bonus, but the PointsBet promo offers just keep coming.
+- Plenty of Promos: Not only does PointsBet have a welcome offer that gives bettors up to a $250 in chance-chance bets, but the PointsBet promo offers just keep coming.
 Having plenty of offers is great, but PointsBet makes it even better by having a promotions page that allows you to sort by type of offer or by sport, making finding the right offers even easier.

 How could PointsBet Sportsbook improve?

 The PointsBet app is among the best in the industry, but nothing is perfect.
 For that reason we wanted to share with you three things that PointsBet could improve to make it even better: